orientechnologies/orientdb-docs/ee/Dashboard.md

 # _Dashboard_ Panel

+> Only users with grant `server.metrics` can see this section

 Studio Enterprise Edition includes an easy-to-read and single-page _Dashboard_ with constantly updated reports.
 The _Dashboard_ shows a graphical presentation of the current status and historical trends of each node joining your cluster.
 Performance indicators are reported in order to enable instantaneous and informed decisions which you can make at a glance.